codeboten/opentelemetry-specification/specification/api-correlationcontext.md

 ### GetCorrelation

-To access the value for a label set by a prior event, the Correlations API provides a function which takes a context and a key as input, and returns a value.
+To access the value for an entry by a prior event, the Correlations API provides a function which takes a context and a name as input, and returns a value.
 Returns the `Value` associated with the given `Name`, or null if the given `Name` is not present.